ChickenProp/chickenprop.github.com/drafts/uk-self-assessment.md

 <a href="/images/uk-self-assessment/08.01-pension-tax-relief.png"><img src="/images/uk-self-assessment/08.01-pension-tax-relief.png" style="max-width: 100%" alt="screenshot"></a>

 I have a standing order to deposit into my SIPP every month, and then about 11 weeks later, 25% of that amount gets added as tax relief.
 (It's supposed to be 6-8 weeks, but it's not.)
 So do I count the tax relief in the tax year when it arrived, or the tax year when I deposited the money?
 So far I've been doing when I deposited, and that's what they suggest by telling me to multiply the amount I contributed by 1.25.
 On the other hand, if that calculation is always correct, why don't they save me the trouble and do it for me?
+(Maybe they expect me to have a document somewhere giving the total amount?)
 In any case, there's nothing saying explicitly what to do.
 It probably doesn't make that much difference as long as I'm consistent year-on-year, so let's stick with "deposited".

 <a href="/images/uk-self-assessment/08.02-no-relief-given.png"><img src="/images/uk-self-assessment/08.02-no-relief-given.png" style="max-width: 100%" alt="screenshot"></a>